Skip to main content

 • Triggering a chat or chatbot with messaging platforms such as Intercom or Drift

-• Triggering your product functionality e.g if you create an 'Invite team member' button in Candu, when clicked you may want to trigger the overlay in your product that allows users to invite their colleagues.
+• Triggering your own product functionality e.g if you create an 'Invite team member' button in Candu, when clicked you may want to trigger the overlay in your product that allows users to invite their colleagues.

 Adding Callbacks